How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 What Is a Certified Ophthalmic Assistant?

-What COA Certification Means and Who Grants It
+What Certification Means and Who Grants It?

 The certification tells the world something specific.
 You have the clinical knowledge and skills to perform fundamental ophthalmic testing, take accurate patient histories, assist physicians during procedures, and communicate effectively with patients about their eye care.